sophiedeakin/Our-Universe/README.md

 ## Introduction

 The Space Museum website was created to show my passion for space and for others that do to.
 I love anything to do with space from astronomy, watching live rocket launches on YouTube, and more.
+The main goal of this project was to design and build a website that showcases my understanding of the modules and coding languages I have learned so far, the website is mainly built using HTML and CSS.
 This website is designed for educational purposes only.